tmgrgg/shoe-recommendation-engine/README.md

-<b> Note:</b> in order to clone this repo and run the demo application for the recommendation system, you'll also need to download the [data folder](https://drive.google.com/open?id=1vKgJSd2IpW1zfDVQGK6_wW4WptFd3lr6) and store the contents as a sub-folder named 'data' in your locally cloned repository. <b>I have included a gif and video link of usage of the demo app so that you can avoid this if you're browsing.</b>
+<b> Note:</b> in order to run the demo application for the recommendation system, you'll also need to download the [data folder](https://drive.google.com/open?id=1vKgJSd2IpW1zfDVQGK6_wW4WptFd3lr6) and store the contents as a sub-folder named 'data' in your locally cloned repository. <b>I have included a gif and video link of usage of the demo app so that you can avoid this if you're browsing.</b>

 ## Shoe Recommendation System and ShoeGAN